Aftermath of the George Floyd protests in Minneapolis–Saint Paul: Rebuilding and recovery

 Some businesses said they would not rebuild and would disinvest from Minneapolis.
 One business that suffered heavy damage to its factory from the fires, 7-Sigma, which was located near the third police precinct building, said they would leave the city for good after losing trust in public officials during the riots.
 The restaurant chain Arby's said it would wait to rebuild its location that burned on East Lake Street near Hiawatha Avenue, citing the potential for unrest over the trial verdict of the four police officers responsible for Floyd's murder.

 At about a year after the May 2020 riots, less than 5 percent of the businesses that were damaged or destroyed on East Lake Street in Minneapolis had reopened, according to the Lake Street Council that promoted business activity in the area.
 In Saint Paul, 35 of the 270 businesses damaged during the riots remained closed a year after the riots.
 The Midway Chamber of Commerce distributed aid to damaged business ranging from $1,000 to $50,000 from the $1 million it raised to support affected store owners.
 The Midway Shopping Center on University Avenue, which was damaged by fires and looting on May 28–29, 2020, permanently closed as Saint Paul city officials ordered it demolished, which resulted in several minority-owned businesses within the shopping center being forcefully closed that did not suffer fire damage to their storefront during the riots.

 By the end of 2021, nearly $200 million in building permits were obtained for redevelopment of damaged properties along with Lake Street and West Broadway corridors in Minneapolis.
 Grants and economic aid from a variety of public, private, and non-profit sources had covered about $100 million of the roughly $200 million in uninsured property losses.
+After facing public opposition about the return of city police forces to the torched precinct building at East Lake Street and Minnehaha Avenue, city councilors in Minneapolis approved a plan in late 2023 to move into a new facility several blocks north.